 Available Study Abroad Programs

 Study abroad programs led by SIS faculty include an online component and an abroad component.
 The online component—which includes 1–2 meetings per week before and after the trip—prepares students for their time abroad and facilitates further discussion after they return.
 The duration of time abroad varies by course, ranging from one to four weeks and averaging about two weeks.

 Summer Abroad Courses

 During the summer, SIS offers a series of short-term, experiential courses that include lectures, discussions, workshops, and site visits.
-Designed to give students practical experience, these courses have been hosted in such cities as:

 Because SIS has relationships with organizations all over the world, it offers direct connections to internship opportunities abroad.
 Students can participate in an international internship independently or in a more structured format.